materialsproject/atomate2/docs/src/user/install.rst

 Running and writing your own workflows are covered in later tutorials.
-For now, these topics will be covered in enough depth to get you set up and to help you know where to troubleshoot if you are having problems.
+For now, these topics will be covered in enough depth to get you set up and to help you know where to troubleshoot if you're having problems.

 Note that this installation tutorial is VASP-centric since almost all functionality currently in atomate2 pertains to VASP.